gdbroman/broman.blog/_posts/2019-09-16-consciousness.md

 But then again, evolution have only shaped our thinking to understand practical everyday phenomena.
 It’s only in the last fraction of humanity’s history that we have started to ponder upon abstract questions.
 No wonder we find quantum mechanics, consciousness and metaphysical topics counterintuitive - the evolution of our brains have not had the time to catch up with our curiosity!
 In fact, we should thus be surprised if an answer to any of the fundamental questions of life and the universe does make sense to us.

-## Practical implications
+## Practical Implications

-Hopefully you are now convinced that your experience - what we might call information since that's all sensory input and a thought presumably really is - does not have a position in space.
+Hopefully you are now convinced that your experience - what we might call information since that's all sensory input and thought presumably really is - does not have a position in space.
 And because the feeling of having a self/I/ego is simply the sum of all experiences, you do not have a position in space.

 In other words, sounds, feelings, thoughts, etc. are all appearing in consciousness which in turn is non-local.
-All of this, along with noting that you are the consciousness, not its contents, can be a healthy reminder whenever you get caught up in strong emotions or anxiety provoking thoughts (but beware there's also a risk of an existential crisis).
+All of this, along with noting that you _are_ the consciousness - not its contents - can be a healthy reminder whenever you get caught up in strong emotions or anxiety provoking thoughts.